AionSystem/HIPPOCAMPUS/memory-architecture/SESSION-DELTA-20260319.md

 DYNAMIC TOOLS VISION (Your Future Feature)

 "Other tools can have a way for people to plug in their own API keys."

-This means:

-· Each user provides their own OpenRouter key
-· Usage billed to them, not you
-· No cost risk for you
-· Scalable to many users

 Architecture: